eastash2/Gakumas-Localify-EN/README.md

 `LSPatch` is an alternative to `LSPosed` and is used for applying patches to your Android system.
 It does not require root access, which makes it a popular choice for users who do not want to root their devices.

-`LSPosed` instructions won't be provided here since it is unique for each devices.
+Instructions for `LSPosed` won't be provided here since it is unique for each devices.

-## Instructions for Installing `LSPatch` on a Device Using `Shizuku`
+# Instructions for Installing `LSPatch` on a Device Using `Shizuku`

 ## Step 1: Install Shizuku
    - Install `Shizuku` from [Google Play Store](https://play.google.com/store/apps/details?id=moe.shizuku.privileged.api).